-Get a Dose of History at La Purisima Mission State Park
+Get a Dose of History at La Purisima Mission State Historic Park

-If you didn’t know, the history of modern California has roots on a series of missions (churches), presidios (military posts) and pueblos (villages) founded by Spaniards.
+If you didn’t know, the history of modern California has roots in a series of missions (churches), presidios (military posts), and pueblos (villages) founded by Spaniards.
 Most of these, exist nowadays in some sort of shape or form.

 Most of California’s 21 missions are located in urban settings (since major towns developed around them).
 Because of this, it is hard to imagine how life was during the late 1700s and early 1800s when there were no other settlers (or structures) around.

-La Purisima Mission is located in a lot surrounded by rolling hills, trees and wildlife.
+La Purisima Mission is located in a lot surrounded by rolling hills, trees, and wildlife.
 From the site, no signs of civilization are visible.
-Therefore, you feel in the same shoes of the original inhabitants.
+Therefore, you feel in the same shoes as the original inhabitants.
 You are in the wilderness out there.
 To me, that is reason enough to visit.

 La Purisima is a State Historic Park operated by the California State Park Systems (it is not under the management of the Catholic Church like most of the Missions).
 That means there is an entrée fee ($6) but, on the other hand, it means you are going to have access to a visitor center, guided tours, interpretative signs, well-maintained hiking trails and facilities such as restrooms and water fountains.

 I highly recommend a visit to this site since there is a lot to see and learn.
 Plus, the structure itself is beautiful!

 Note: The other mission located in the valley, gives the entire region its name: Santa Ynez (20 miles from Lompoc).